erikgeo/msfs_g36_project/README.md

 * Fixed taxi, landing and strobe lights for better visibility from cockpit views

 **Checklists**
-* New checklists that follow the POH. (interactive up to engine start)
+* New interactive checklists that follow the POH (WIP)

 To install: